Adult social care complaints

 If you feel you need support when making a complaint about Adult Social Care, you can appoint an advocate to discuss your complaint with us on your behalf.
-The following organisations can provide an advocacy service for you:

 If you have been through all stages of our complaints procedure and are still unhappy, you can ask the Local Government and Social Care Ombudsman to review your complaint.